August-Bolter/SWEN303-Project/MasterDocument.md

 In the end we ended up cutting some decisions that we had previously wanted to make on our design as it didn’t contribute anything for the user.  | This was a good step to have.
 Ideally, this step would have been earlier on, maybe about step 3 (after making personas and use cases).
 If this step, and step 6 were done earlier, it would mean that we would have had an easier time combining our thoughts together and deciding what design choices we wanted to do.
 This is because, after we carried out this step, we realised that many of the original choices that we had made in step 2 were now redundant as those choices were made for us, and provided nothing additional for the user. |
 |7.
 Started the template again | Here we started the design template again.
 From here on, it was rather smooth running.|

-One piece of design that we didn’t include was the logo.
-We all agreed that although we needed a logo, with the time frame that we were given, there wasn’t enough time to create a good logo using a good design development process in addition to everything else we needed to do for the project.
-We realised that the logo was an incredibly important part of the design process, and as it represents the app and is one of the key identifying features that people will use to identify the app by, it would be a rash decision to not properly develop the logo.
-If we were to do this part of the project again (and were given more time), we definitely would have created and developed a logo during this first part of the project.